Up to 60% off sofas & mattresses — limited‑time deals.

 Quick answers for choosing the right 3-seater sofa

-• Room fit rule: Tape an outline on the floor; keep walk paths clear and confirm door/hall/stair clearance before you buy.
+• Room fit rule: Tape the footprint on the floor, keep walk paths open, and use a quick room-fit check plus full doorway checks before you buy.

 Common 3-seater sofa buying mistakes to avoid